GTFab/WLog-Python-Lab/README.md

 # WLog-Python-Lab
 Python Laboratory of the (very) little group of informatics fans called WLog

-fra42: to add importatant notes and rules to the group write your github/telegram name before the text, like this.
+fra42: to add important notes and rules to the group write your github/telegram name before the text, like this.

 fra42: here my professor GitHub https://github.com/fbrusch/fondamenti-2015